 Chapter 7 introduces matrices from numpy.
 They are a convenient means of storing multidimensional quantitative data (many points described by possibly many numerical features).
 We also present some methods for their visualisation (and the problems arising from our being three-dimensional creatures).

 Chapter 8 is devoted to basic operations on matrices.
-We will see that some of them simply extend on what we have learned in Chapter 5, but there is more: for instance, we discuss how to determine the set of each point’s nearest neighbours.
+We will see that some of them simply extend upon what we have learnt in Chapter 5, but there is more: for instance, we discuss how to determine the set of each point’s nearest neighbours.

 Chapter 9 discusses ways to explore the most basic relationships between the variables in a dataset: the Pearson and Spearman correlation coefficients (and what it means that correlation is not causation), k-nearest neighbour and linear regression (including the sad cases where a model matrix is ill-conditioned), and finding interesting combinations of variables that can help reduce the dimensionality of a problem (via the so-called principal component analysis).